Misachu10032/badminton-debrief/README.md

 # Badminton Debrief Drawing Board
 https://badminton-debrief.vercel.app/
-This is a drawing board made with nextjs and
+This is a drawing board made with nextjs and tailwind.
+Features a badminton court with 4 rotatable/draggable triangle and a rotatable/draggable shuttle.

 ## Usage

 I don't want my after match debrief to be like